How to Calculate the Correct Compressed Air Pipe Size

 Contact Us Learn More Find a Dealer Near You

 For a compressed air system to have a healthy airflow, it’s essential to minimize pressure loss levels.
-If the system is specially designed for high-powered performance, pressure loss should be virtually non-existent.
+If the system is specially designed for high-powered performance, pressure loss should be virtually nonexistent.

 The required pipe size for an air compressor depends on two factors: the distance of the application and the volume of air being carried to the endpoint.
-If the pneumatic tools are located halfway across the factory floor, you will need a different pipe size than you would for an application situated three feet away from the air compressor.
-Likewise, the diameter of the pipe could differ if the application is high-intensity, as opposed to low-intensity.
+If the pneumatic tools are located halfway across the factory floor, you will need a different pipe size than you would for an application three feet away from the air compressor.
+Likewise, the diameter of the pipe could differ if the application is high-intensity as opposed to low-intensity.

 What Is the Best Pipe for Compressed Air?

-For a pipe to limit the air loss to one psi in a 100 psi system, it needs a wide diameter to carry a specific flow volume across a long extension.
-However, that same volume would not need as much diameter to travel a shorter distance.
 You need to adjust the numbers according to the pressure of your compressor and the applications at hand.
-For example, if your system handles 120 psi, the pipe should be expected to carry more air at one percent loss.
-Likewise, if the system only handles 80 PSI, the pipe should be expected to carry lower volumes of air at one percent loss.
+For example, if your system handles 120 psi, the pipe should be expected to carry more air at a 1% loss.
+Likewise, if the system only handles 80 psi, the pipe should be expected to carry lower volumes of air at a 1% loss.

-In smaller systems, a high surge will often occur, especially if the air is sent to numerous applications at once.
+In smaller systems, a high surge or burst will often occur, especially if the air is sent to numerous applications at once.
 In cases where air is sent to multiple applications from a low-capacity air compressor, the surge is often followed by a period with no flow.

 How to Size a Compressed Air Pipe